-WHAT IT PURPORTS TO BE
+WHAT IT CLAIMS TO BE.

-The Book of Mormon purports to be a historical and doctrinal record of two nations which in ancient times inhabited the Continent of America; written mainly by holy men, preserved in the earth through centuries of barbarism, brought to light and translated by the power of God to aid in the salvation of souls in the last days.
+The Book of Mormon claims to be a historical and doctrinal record of two nations which in ancient times inhabited the continent of America; written mainly by holy men preserved in the earth through centuries of barbarism, brought to light and translated by the power of God to aid in the salvation of souls in the last days.